 - Monday 7 December 6:30pm Ordinary Council Meeting

-In accordance with the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 4) 2020 issued on 30 June 2020, members of the public are permitted to attend these Council Meetings in person.
-Persons attending the meetings must adhere to strict social distancing measures (1 person per 4 square metres).
-The public will also be able to watch the meetings through the livestream audio-visual link on Council’s website.
+In accordance with the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 2) 2020 issued on 14 May 2020, members of the public will not be able to attend the Council Meetings in person, until further notice, but will be able to watch the meetings through the live stream video link on Council’s website.
+A further update will be provided should restrictions be lifted that may allow for physical public attendance at future meetings.

 The Chief Executive Officer and members of the Executive Management Team also attend the meetings to provide information or advice when called upon by the Councillors.